 The element of surprise and delight is at the heart of being a small business owner.
 But can it also benefit your tax bill?

-Below I’ll share everything you need to know about deducting gifts, as well as the rules that may have changed due to last year’s Tax Cuts and Jobs Act.
+Below I’ll share everything you need to know about deducting gifts, as well as the rules that may have changed due to the Tax Cuts and Jobs Act.

 Gifts for Team Members